Sedgwick County manager, other employees test positive for COVID-19

 Stolz said his biggest worry has been his co-workers.

-David Dennis, Sedgwick County commissioner said although a couple of county workers did test positive, all five county commissioners tested negative for COVID-19.
+Sedgwick County Commissioner David Dennis said although a couple of county workers did test positive, all five county commissioners tested negative for COVID-19.

 Stolz said his experience should be an example for others that COVID-19 is real and can happen to anyone.

 “It felt very real to me last Friday, Saturday, Sunday,” said Stolz.
 “It still feels real for me today.
-I’m not back to 100 percent.”
+I’m not back to 100%.”

 Stolz said he encourages people to wear masks, social distance and avoid large gatherings.
 He hopes that people take this pandemic seriously.